rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/creating-a-vm-template/_index.md

 # Converting to a Template

-To convert a VM to a template the first step is to shut down and stop the VM.
-Once it has been stopped, right-click on the VM in the inventory list and select Template.
-Then click on `Convert to Template`.
-Once that process has finished, there is now a template that can be used.
+1. Shut down and stop the VM.
+2. Right-click on the VM in the inventory list and select **Template**.
+3. Click on **Convert to Template**.

+**Result:** Once the process has completed, a template will be available for use.

 For additional information on converting a VM to a template, see the [VMware guide](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-5B3737CC-28DB-4334-BD18-6E12011CDC9F.html).